lubiana/no-framework-tutorial/09-dependency-injector.md

 ```

 As the PHP-DI container that is return by the `$builder->build()` method implements the same container interface as our
-previously used ad-hoc container we won't need to update the our Bootstrap file and everything still works.
+previously used ad-hoc container we won't need to update the Bootstrap file and everything still works.

 [<< previous](08-inversion-of-control.md) | [next >>](10-invoker.md)